Sgitario/sgitario.github.io/_posts/2020-01-28-transactions-acid-saga.md

 - Isolation -> Eventual consistency
 - Durability

-### MicroProfile LRA (Long Running Actions)

-The implementation of SAGA in Java microservices.
+An implementation for SAGA transactions in Java is [MicroProfile LRA](https://github.com/eclipse/microprofile-lra).
-Source:

-Quarkus extension Nayarana LRA (or something like this)